 At Lord Lawson, we want to create an outstanding climate for learning.

 It is important that our young people feel happy, supported and cared for in order to achieve their best in the classroom.
-We believe that our Pastoral system provides the support and guidance that pupils need to be successful from the moment they join us up until the moment they leave us.
+We believe that our pastoral system provides the support and guidance that students need to be successful from the moment they join us up until the moment they leave us.

-Our Pastoral Team is made up of both teaching and non-teaching staff.
-Each morning pupils meet their Tutor for registration and it is to this member of staff that pupils will turn to initially if they have a problem.
-Ordinarily, a pupil’s tutor will stay with them as they progress through the school, building a positive relationship.
-Tutors monitor planners, school uniform and attendance as well as discussing behaviour (both positive and negative) with the members of their tutor group.
-Tutors will meet with each of their tutees five times throughout the year to discuss their progress within the Academy and to set and agree to targets for improvement.
-There are four Heads of House that each lead their own designated House block.
-We have four Deputy Heads of House that assist in the running of the House block.
-The Head of House coordinates the team of tutors, ensuring that high standards are kept across each year group; they also have an overview of the personal development, behaviour and welfare of all pupils in their particular House blocks.
-This includes supporting the academic progress of pupils from year 7 -11.
+Our pastoral team is made up of both teaching and non-teaching staff.
+Each morning students meet their tutor for registration and it is to this member of staff that students will turn to initially if they have a problem.
+Ordinarily, a student’s tutor will stay with them as they progress through the school, building a positive relationship.
+Tutors monitor school uniform and attendance as well as discussing behaviour (both positive and negative) with the members of their tutor group.

-Pupils in each House block are also supported by a Pupil Welfare and Family Liaison Officer (SWFLO).
-As SWFLOs do not teach they are able to deal immediately with issues as they arise.
-They also get to know pupils within their House blocks very well and will work with individuals or groups of pupils who may need additional support at particular times of the day.
+Deputy Year Leaders do not teach, so they are able to deal immediately with a range of issues as they arise.
+They get to know students within their year groups very well and will work with individuals or groups who may need additional support at particular times of the day.

-A further important part of Pastoral support is provided by the full-time Education Welfare Officer (EWO), Jo Walsh.
-The EWO monitors absence and punctuality and also provides support for pupils who may need the involvement of external agencies.
+A further important source of pastoral support is provided by the full-time Education Welfare Officer (EWO), Mrs Jo Walsh, and her assistant, Mrs J Knight.
+The EWO monitors absence and punctuality and also provides support for students who may need the involvement of external agencies.

-At Lord Lawson, we also have a Pupil Support Department.
-Staff within this area offer support to pupils before, during and after school.
-Opportunities exist for pupils to be supported in a quiet location with their academic studies as well as access to staff who are experienced in supporting pupils with any emotional and/or social needs.
-This will include providing pupils, who may have been absent for a period of time, with a structured re-integration to Academy life.
-The work of this team is fully complemented by the Special Education Needs Department who can provide a range of different strategies to support pupils with Special Educational Needs.
+At Lord Lawson, we also have a Supported Learning Department.
+Staff within this area offer support to students before, during and after school.
+Opportunities exist for students to be supported in a quiet location with their academic studies as well as access to staff who are experienced in supporting students with any emotional and/or social needs.
+This will include providing students, who may have been absent for a period of time, with a structured re-integration programme to school.
+The Supported Learning team includes Special Education Needs staff, who can provide a range of different strategies to support students with Special Educational Needs and/or Disabilities.
 The range of strategies available includes one-to-one tuition, small group work and in-class support.

-We have a First-Aid Unit which is open each day from 08:30 until 15.30.
-This is staffed daily by an authorised first aider who can attend to first-aid incidents as well as dealing with medical conditions such as Diabetes, Asthma, Allergies, Epilepsy and similar in consultation with the health professionals dealing with that pupil.
+We have a First-Aid Unit which is open each day from 08:30 until 15:30.
+This is staffed daily by a trained first aider who can attend to first aid incidents as well as dealing with medical conditions such as diabetes, asthma, allergies, epilepsy and other conditions, in consultation with health professionals dealing with particular students.

-We also provide a counselling service on Tuesdays and Thursdays.
-Our counsellor takes referrals from pupils and their parents as well as members of the Pastoral Team.
+We also provide a counselling service.
+Our counsellor takes referrals from members of the pastoral team.
 Counselling is completely confidential, meaning that information is not disclosed to staff, family members or friends.
-There are rare occasions when the counsellor may need to disclose confidential information to others; this is in-keeping with details set out in our Child Protection and Safeguarding procedures.
+There are rare occasions when the counsellor may need to pass on confidential information in order to protect others; this is in keeping with details set out in our Child Protection and Safeguarding procedures.

-- Mr A Rayner is Assistant Principal and responsible for Safeguarding.
+- Mr A Rayner is Assistant Principal responsible for Safeguarding

-- Mr P Walsh is Assistant Principal and responsible for Behaviour and welfare.
+- Mr P Walsh is Assistant Principal responsible for Behaviour and welfare